Norwegian Wood (film): Soundtrack

+The score was composed by Jonny Greenwood.
+He used a Japanese nylon-strung guitar with home recording equipment from the 1960s, attempting to create a recording that one of the characters might have made.

 Release

 This film debuted in the 67th Venice International Film Festival where it competed for the Golden Lion.
 It was then subsequently released in Japanese cinemas on 11 December 2010.

 In the United Kingdom, it was released on 11 March 2011.
 In the United States, the film had a limited release on 6 January 2012 in New York City and Washington D.C.
 In Canada, the film was released on 2 March 2012.

 Reception

-Critical reception

-The Daily Telegraph said that director Tran Anh Hung was "brave" to attempt to bring Haruki Murakami's 1987 novel to the big screen but mentioned that "the film comes across as a mere summary of Murakami's book".
-Stephen Holden of The New York Times wrote that the film "registers less as a coherent narrative than as a tortuous reverie steeped in mournful yearning".
+The Daily Telegraph said that Hung was "brave" to attempt to adapt Murakami's 1987 novel but that "the film comes across as a mere summary of Murakami's book".
+Stephen Holden of The New York Times wrote that it "registers less as a coherent narrative than as a tortuous reverie steeped in mournful yearning".